slevomat/coding-standard/doc/files.md

 Sniff provides the following settings:

 * `lineLengthLimit`: actual limit of the line length
-* `ignoreComments`: whether or not to ignore line length of comments
+* `ignoreComments`: whether to ignore line length of comments
-* `ignoreImports`: whether or not to ignore line length of import (use) statements
+* `ignoreImports`: whether to ignore line length of import (use) statements

 #### SlevomatCodingStandard.Files.TypeNameMatchesFileName